Fahersto/Enterprise/Enterprise/doxygen/Systems/Input.md

 }
 ```

-@note *ControllerWake* events are not handled by the engine internally.
-If you so wish, you can return `true` in your event handler to block *ControllerWake* events without breaking anything.

 The above code is sufficient for most single-player games.
 However, multiplayer games require more robust stream management.
-An example of how to approach this problem is provided in [Example: Advanced Controller Assignment](@ref Example_Advanced_Controller_Assignment).
+An example of an advanced approach is provided in [Example: \"Press to Join\" Controller Assignment](@ref Example_Press_to_Join_Controller_Assignment).

+@note *ControllerWake* events do not have a default handler.
+It is safe to return `true` in your event handler function to block *ControllerWake* events.

 @see @ref Events

 ## Disconnected Controllers

-When a gamepad is disconnected from the player's computer, it is automatically unassigned from its input stream, if it was assigned.
-However, you may wish to implement a custom response to the disconnection, such as pausing the game or presenting an in-game warning.
+When a gamepad is disconnected from the player's computer, it is automatically unassigned from its input stream, if it was assigned to one.
+However, it is often useful to implement a custom response to the disconnection, such as automatically pausing the game or presenting an in-game pop-up.

-To handle disconnections, subscribe to "ControllerDisconnect" events.  *ControllerDisconnect* events carry a `StreamID` payload, allowing you to identify which input stream was just cut off:
+To respond to disconnections, subscribe to "ControllerDisconnect" events.  *ControllerDisconnect* passes the `StreamID` that was just cut off, allowing you to identify which player is impacted.

 ```cpp
 using Enterprise::Events;